lewang/flx/README.md

 [![Build Status](https://travis-ci.org/lewang/flx.png)](http://travis-ci.org/lewang/flx)

+# Status

-# This is an early alpha
+This project is in its infancy yet.
 It's unlikely to crash your Emacs, but do expect to encounter bugs.

+# Screencast

 [Screencast showing rationale and ido workflow][]